-an apron, The Missouri Freemason Magazine reference, and the Hayes information in Librarian Boyden's file as the basis on which to declare Davy Crockett a Freemason, is a disservice to the fraternity.
+These are valid questions and cast grave doubts on the likelihood that Crockett was ever a Freemason.
+Using Taylor's story, the newspaper clipping noting a letter from A. W. Morris about an apron, the Missouri Freemason Magazine reference, and the Hayes information in Librarian Boyden's file as the basis on which to declare Davy Crockett a Freemason, is a disservice to the fraternity.

-While believing Ida Taylor had a Masonic apron in her possession is easy, believing that it belonged to Davy Crockett is difficult and challenges logic.
+Believing Ida Taylor had a Masonic apron in her possession may be easy, but believing it belonged to Davy Crockett is difficult and challenges logic.
 The so-called provenance used as proof upon which to base the claim he was a Freemason is consistently unconvincing and serves only as an interesting tale.